Love Sensuality Devotion: The Greatest Hits

 Love Sensuality Devotion: The Greatest Hits is a greatest hits album by the German musical project Enigma, released on 8 October 2001 by Virgin Records.
 The album, along with Love Sensuality Devotion: The Remix Collection brings a close to Michael Cretu's first chapter of Enigma.
-It contains most of Enigma's singles and songs from 1990 to 2001.

-The album takes three songs from the first album, MCMXC a.D., four songs from The Cross of Changes, four songs from Le Roi est mort, vive le Roi!, five songs from The Screen Behind the Mirror, and also features a new single "Turn Around" and its intro "The Landing".
+It contains most of Enigma's singles, and selected album tracks, from 1990 to 2001.
+Three tracks are from Enigma's debut album, MCMXC a.D.
+(1990), four tracks are from The Cross of Changes (1993), four tracks are from Le Roi est mort, vive le Roi!
+(1996), five tracks are from The Screen Behind the Mirror (2000), and the album also features a new single "Turn Around" and its intro "The Landing".